Anxiety in Cats: Understanding Stress, Behavior, and Emotional Health

 • tension during routine activities.

 These behaviors are frequently dismissed as “normal cat behavior,” allowing anxiety to deepen unnoticed.
+These are all form of cat communication.

 Environmental and Social Triggers of Anxiety